nih-cfde/organization/infrastructure/OnboardingWorkflow.md

  We track those events, as well as our progress in adding them to our resources [here](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing).

 ## Onboarding Overview
+For notifications regarding onboarding and offboarding updates, go to coordination@CFDE.groups.io.
 The Onboarding form should be checked and updated at least every other business day.
 Onboarding each person is a typically a multi-day process, because you have to wait for them to accept your invitations.
 The basic workflow is:

   - Add them to our Google Group, and send them an invitation GitHub
   - Add them to the correct mailing lists